ahmedkhalidbutt/NodeJS-Express-Sequelize-Boilerplate/README.md

-# Node JS Express Sequelize Nodemon Babel Boilerplate
+# Node JS Express Sequelize Boilerplate
 -- This is a boilerplate for getting started to a *Node JS Rest API*\
 -- With *Sequelize*\
 -- Transpiling with *Babel* preset\